dotnet/apireviews/2015-08-11-process-and-securestring/README.md

 overloads on desktop that have both, `string` versions as well as `SecureString` versions.

-The only downside is that this may make people`s life harder when they port .NET Framework code to .NET Core.
+The only downside is that this may make people's life harder when they port .NET Framework code to .NET Core.
 However, none of the apps in our compat lab are using the existing static methods that take credentials.